craig8196/the-river-protocol/PROTOCOL.md

 Use variable integral type encoding which are little endian.
 See https://developers.google.com/protocol-buffers/docs/encoding

+## Transmission Profiles
+Transmission profiles are sets of default settings according to use-case.
+By specifying good defaults programmers are less prone to errors or choosing ineffective, sub-optimal settings.
+TODO specify different profiles here...

 ## Congestion Control
 Even with low levels of data transmission there should be congestion control.
 Different quantities of transmission may take different methods of control.
+TODO reference correct parts of rfc8085

 **Retransmission:**
 Packet loss retransmission interval should be 1 second for regular loads and 500ms for smaller loads.